Markets mixed after Trump-Biden debate; data lifts China

 A survey of Chinese manufacturers, t he Caixin manufacturing purchasing manager’s index, showed economic activity accelerating further in September as businesses recovered from the downturn earlier this year due to the pandemic.

-The Caixin manufacturing PMI slipped to 53.0 from 53.1 in August, on a 100-point scale.
+The Caixin manufacturing PMI slipped to 53.0 from 53.1 in August, on a scale of 1-100 where 50 marks the cutoff between contraction and expansion.
 China’s official manufacturing PMI rose to 51.5 from 51.0, its highest level in two years.

 “The economic recovery has picked up pace with supply and both domestic as well as overseas demand improving,” Stephen Innes of AxiCorp said in a commentary.